 The secluded Kvalvika Beach is considered one of the most beautiful beaches in Lofoten and is a popular spot for wild camping.
 Nestled between tall mountains that rise straight from the ocean, this otherworldly beach is only accessible by foot.

 There are a couple of different trails you can take to get to Kvalvika and Ryten.
 We chose the one starting from Innersand as it has the largest parking area but you can also start from the Torsfjorden side.
-Unfortunately, we didn’t see that iconic bird’s-eye-view of the beach from the very top of Ryten because the summit was wrapped in thick clouds when we were there.
+Unfortunately, we didn’t see that iconic bird’s-eye-view of the beach from Ryten because the summit was wrapped in thick clouds when we were there.

 Although this hike is by far the longest hike on this list, it’s not overly challenging or steep and can be done by anyone with a reasonable fitness level.
 Unlike the other Lofoten hikes in this blog post, Kvalvika Beach and Ryten are accessible even during the winter but you might need hiking crampons or snowshoes.